 There is no safe level of exposure to secondhand smoke.
 In addition to reducing exposure, laws that limit places where people can smoke also contribute to lower overall smoking rates, denormalizing smoking and making it easier for people to quit.

 You cannot smoke or hold lit tobacco or cannabis in a smoke/vape-free area.
-You also cannot vape from or hold an activated electronic cigarette (e-cigarette) in a smoke/vape-free area.
+You also cannot vape from or hold an activated vapour product in a smoke/vape-free area.

 In general these are some examples of smoke/vape-free zones: